kubernetes-sigs/gateway-api/site-src/index.md

 - **Ana** (she/her) is an _application developer_.
 Ana is in a unique position
-  among the Gateway API roles: her focus is on the business needs her application is meant to serve, _not_ Kubernetes or the Gateway API.
-In fact, Ana is likely to view the Gateway API and Kubernetes as pure friction getting in her way to get things done.
+  among the Gateway API roles: her focus is on the business needs her application is meant to serve, _not_ Kubernetes or Gateway API.
+In fact, Ana is likely to view Gateway API and Kubernetes as pure friction getting in her way to get things done.

 (These three are discussed in more detail in [Roles and